What All Nurses Need to Know About Pregnant and Postpartum Patients

 Pregnancy Loss

-Pregnancy loss (also referred to as spontaneous abortion or miscarriage) is defined as a nonviable intrauterine pregnancy less than 20 weeks’ gestation (Prager et al., 2022b).
+Pregnancy loss (also referred to as spontaneous abortion or miscarriage) is defined as a nonviable intrauterine pregnancy up to 20 weeks’ gestation (Prager et al., 2025a).
 This loss occurs without intervention from the patient or another person.

-Pregnancy loss affects 10%–31% of pregnancies (Prager et al., 2022a).
+Pregnancy loss affects 10% to 31% of pregnancies (Prager et al., 2025b).
 Risk for pregnancy loss increases with increasing maternal age and prior pregnancy loss.
 Pregnancy loss can be caused by a number of other factors, including chromosomal abnormalities, maternal infection, maternal endocrine disorders (e.g., hypothyroidism, uncontrolled diabetes), reproductive system abnormalities (e.g., cervical insufficiency), substance use, environmental factors (exposure to toxins and pollutants), and maternal injury.

 NURSING CARE

 Pregnancy loss may be managed expectantly, with medication, or with surgery.
 Medication administration may include misoprostol (Cytotec) with or without the use of a prior dose of methotrexate.
-Misoprostol may be used to help in expelling the pregnancy tissue or to control bleeding.
-A patient-centered approach is recommended.
-By encouraging patients to participate in decision making about their care, they are likely to feel more satisfied.
+Misoprostol is a synthetic prostaglandin that causes the cervix to soften and dilate and induces uterine contractions.
+It may be used to help in expelling the pregnancy tissue or to control bleeding.
+Methotrexate halts a pregnancy’s development by blocking the use of folic acid.

 The nurse monitors the patient’s vital signs, oxygen saturation, intake and output, and laboratory results according to institutional policies.
 If a patient experiences a threatened abortion but the fetus does not die, the nurse may be responsible for monitoring fetal heart sounds and the overall well-being of the fetus depending on gestational age.
 The nurse should administer prescribed anti-D-immune globulin (human) (RhoGAM) to Rh-negative patients within 72 hours to prevent alloimmunization (an immune response to the fetus’s blood cells).